prsnth89/Gauge-Python-TestAutomationFramework/README.md

 1) framework and
 2) business functions

-1) framework- contains all the resuable libraries, it supports multiple tools -playwright, selenium, mobile emulator, api etc.,
+framework- contains all the resuable libraries, it supports multiple tools -playwright, selenium, mobile emulator, api etc.,

-2)business functions- all the application specific tests are written inside this, internally it use the framework and helps in designing testcase easily and effectively with less maintenance
+business functions- all the application specific tests are written inside this, internally it use the framework and helps in designing testcase easily and effectively with less maintenance

 hooks - precondition/postcondition to run the test pageobjects-locators will be mentioned based on each page